hyaguchijsk/euslisp_tutorial/docs/robot_coding.md

 ![samplerobot_sim_01](figure/samplerobot_sim_01.jpg)

-Pose transition is asynchronously, so when synchronization is necessary `:wait-interpolation` is used.
+Pose transition is performed asynchronously, so when synchronization is necessary `:wait-interpolation` is used.

 ```
 (send *ri* :wait-interpolation)